 God said, “Love is a choice.”

 Through the power of the Holy Spirit I realized that the options I was considering were not ‘choices called love’.
 In fact I realized that love is born when we make choices that please God.
 I realized I had a lot of thinking to do.
+Consider your own choices and consider whether they are choices called love or sin.

 Ultimately I decided to leave the business world and take some time to recharge my life.
 God detached me from money, power and the career I was building and I began to study God’s Word in a quiet ‘exile’.
 After a few years of doing this in the silence of a new life I realized that I was healing and finding a peace I had never before known.
 I gave up my life and learned the meaning of Jesus’ Words “whoever loses their life for me will find it.”
 Matthew 16:25